 Offsets in Kafka

-With 0.8.2, kafka allowed to store offsets inside a kafaka topic named
+With 0.8.2, Kafka allowed to store offsets inside a Kafka topic named

 __consumer_offsets.
 This is one of the most recommended methods of storing offsets.
 This method relies on Offset Management API.
 This API stores offsets in Kafka by default.
 For a highlevel consumer that wants to store offsets in zookeeper but still use offset management API, it should change